His mother threw him in the Florida trash, and he grew up to become a millionaire

 Circumstances don't define a person

-“Don't let circumstances dictate who you are,” is the advice 31-year-old entrepreneur Freddie Figgers would like to give others.
+“Don't let your circumstances define who you are,” is the advice 31-year-old entrepreneur Freddie Figgers would like to give to others.

 When he was eight years old, he asked his father Nathan about the circumstances of his birth, and the answer was unforgettable.

-“He said, 'Look, I'll tell you straight, Fred.
-Your biological mother threw you out, and Betty May and I didn't want to send you to guardians, so we adopted you and you are my son. "
+“He said, 'Listen, I'll tell you straight, Fred.
+Your birth mother threw you away, and Betty Mae and I didn't want to send you to foster care, so we adopted you, and you are my son."

 Newborn Freddie was found next to a landfill in rural Florida.

-“When he told me this, I replied:“ So I’m rubbish, ”and I felt unnecessary.
-But he grabbed my shoulder and said: "Listen, never let this depress you."
+“When he told me this, I replied: “That means I’m trash,” and I felt unwanted.
+But he grabbed me by the shoulder and said, 'Listen, don't ever let this get you down.'"

 Nathan Figgers was a maintenance worker and handyman, and Betty Mae Figgers worked on the farm.
 They lived in Queens, a rural community of about 8000 people in North Florida.
 And in 1989, when Freddie was born, they were over 50.